-Vanderbilt University Medical Center, Nashville, Tennessee, United States
+Vanderbilt University Medical Center, Nashville, Tennessee, United States pediatric cancer and examine frequency of patient responses to sexual health questions.

 Background: Cancer treatments, delays in psychosexual development, and treatment-related comorbidities can have lasting adverse effects on sexual health in adult survivors of pediatric cancer.
 Despite this, prevalence of sexual dysfunction has been minimally studied relative to other late effects.